atsb-pro/docs/docs/en/index.md

 layout: home

 hero:
-  name: "ATSB"
-  text: "ATSB documentation"
+  name: "ATSB Project"
-  tagline: Our great project tagline
+  tagline: ATSB leverages technical analysis indicators and calculations to identify potential trading opportunities in the stock market.
   actions:
     - theme: brand
       text: About the project